samersaabjr/Model-Free-Control/README.md

 **How to Execute Code**

 The file "QuadrupleTank_P_type_clean.m" contains the implementation of the model-free controller on a quadruple tank process with non-minimum phase setting as described in [1].
+To run the code, simply run "QuadrupleTank_P_type_clean.m".

 **References**